Poem: Folklore 1

 For from it made

-Are all things
+Are all the things

 Which do not fade